 - Coordinate load-in and strike for performances at venues in consultation with venue managers, lighting designers, crew, and/or other renters.
 This includes hiring and contracting, as needed and on behalf of WIT, lighting designers, set designers, technicians, and other personnel.
-Includes operating within agreed-upon budget constraints, maintaining communication about space use, and making appropriate space reservation arrangements.
+Includes operating within agreed-upon budget constraints, communicating about space use, and making appropriate space reservation arrangements.

-- Document production details (lighting, sound design, sets) including paperwork, training checklists and manuals,
+- Document production details (lighting, sound design, sets), including paperwork, training checklists, and manuals,

 - Occasionally lead production training sessions for lights/sound operatives

 - As possible, be on call during show runs to answer production questions and problems from on-site staff and help provide coverage as needed to ensure success

 - Production Manager should plan to be on-site for load-in and strike maneuvers.

 - Production Manager will meet weekly or every two weeks with Artistic Director and Operations Manager for planning and review purposes.

 - Production Manager reports to WIT’s Operations Manager and works closely with WIT’s Artistic & Executive Director.

 - We estimate 25 hours per week on average, but work volume fluctuates with production schedule.

 - If interested, the Production Manager may also serve as the lighting or scenic designer for WIT productions.